3lkgrove/Obsidian-Nomad/README.md

-# BLACKBEARD
+# Obsidian Nomad

-CoreXY Laser Engraver/Cutter from scratch.
+CoreXY Laser Engraver/Cutter

+More to come!